 Qing 'Emily' Hu, Ph.D.

 Qing received her Ph.D. in Genetics from the University of Chinese Academy of Sciences studying meiotic DNA double-strand break repair.
-After joining the lab in 2019 as a postdoctoral fellow, she is currently investigating how the DNA damage response shapes the landscape of chromosomal rearrangements.
+After joining the lab in 2019 as a postdoc, she is currently investigating how the DNA damage response shapes the chromosomal rearrangement landscape of cancer genomes.
 Qing's favorite movie is Amélie.

 Rashmi Dahiya, Ph.D.

 Rashmi received her Ph.D. in Life Sciences from Jawaharlal Nehru University studying transcriptional regulation in budding yeast and joined the lab in 2019 as a postdoc.
 Her project focuses on the evolution of genomic rearrangements during kidney cancer progression.
 In her free time, Rashmi loves watching The Big Bang Theory.

 Jacob received his Ph.D. in Biochemistry & Cellular and Molecular Biology from the University of Tennessee, where he studied how 3D genome architecture changes in response to stress with Dr. Rachel McCord.
 He joined the lab in 2021 as a postdoc with an interest in understanding how complex genomic rearrangements arise during cancer development.
 Jacob enjoys watching The Walking Dead and the Harry Potter series.